Shopify/liquid/_filters/append.md

 {{ "/my/fancy/url" | append: ".html" }}
 ```

-`append` can also be used with variables:
+`append` can also accept a variable as its argument.

 <p class="code-label">Input</p>
 ```liquid